codio-content/Javascript_Maze-Decomposition_and_abstractions_-objects/.guides/content/Coding-your-way-out-bd08.md

-This next bit is quite fun.
-It will challenge your ability to write some code and so solve problems.
+The next challenge will test your ability to solve a complex, but fun coding problem.

 ## Escape the maze
 We have generated a simple maze and you have to get to the exit.
 However, we've disabled the arrow keys.